AARP Hearing Center

 “Anytime you’re trying to lose weight, vitamins are important,” he explains.
 “If you’re decreasing your oral intake of food, there is potential to have a nutrient deficiency.”

-If you eat a balanced diet, however, a vitamin may not be needed for your weight loss journey.
+If you eat a balanced diet, however, a vitamin may not be needed while you’re losing weight.

-Among the different vitamins, B12 has probably received the most attention as a weight loss tool.
-One study found that vitamin B12 could play a role in fat metabolism.
-Other studies have linked low vitamin B12 levels to obesity, diabetes and high cholesterol in animals.
+Among the different vitamins for weight loss, B12 has probably received the most attention.
+One study suggests that vitamin B12 could play a role in fat metabolism.
+Other studies have linked low B12 levels to obesity, diabetes and high cholesterol in animals.

 More From AARP